- About DPH

 CFO Permit Process Flow Chart (pdf)

-In September 2012, the California Homemade Food Act (AB1616), also known as the Cottage Food Act, was signed into law.
+On January 1, 2013, the California Homemade Food Act (AB1616), also known as the Cottage Food Act, went into effect.
 This law allows small food businesses that produce "low-risk foods" (such as bake goods, candies, jam/jellies, desserts, and nuts) to operate out of a private home with limited regulatory oversight, as long as certain criteria are met.

 Use the following table to better understand what class of CFO your business would qualify as and the documents needed to apply for a CFO permit.